Saturday, April 12, 2025

 We stopped by Pacific Grove Adventures, a local shop that rents bicycles, paddleboards, and kayaks.
 We decided to rent a two-seater kayak and paddle around the bay.
 (Kayak rental was $30 for two hours per person)

-Both Inna and I put on foul-weather gear (both jacket and pants) with a life preserver.
+Both Inna and I put on foul-weather gear (jacket and pants) and a life preserver.
 The foul-weather gear helped to keep us dry while paddling around the bay.
 We stored our shoes in the shop.

-At 18:20, we decided to head to dinner at Wild Fish restaurant.
+At 18:20, we decided to head to Wild Fish for dinner.
 Inna was hoping to listen to some jazz while enjoying delicious seafood.
-When we checked in at around 18:38, it turned out that the jazz quarter was not playing (since the piano player was on holiday in Puerto Rico).
+When we checked in around 18:38, we found out that the jazz quarter was not playing (since the pianist was on holiday in Puerto Rico).
 We were a bit disappointed, but decided to dine there, anyway (indoors).
 We looked at the menu and ordered the following items:

 • Drinks: Pellegrino